New moduli components of rank 2 bundles on projective space: Series of rational irreducible components of the moduli spaces

 \end{Teo}

-In particular, for the case $a=2$, we conclude that rank 2 bundles given as cohomology of monads of the form (\ref{invariant121}) yield an open subset of an irreducible component of $\mathcal{B}(5)$ with expected dimension 37.
+In particular, for the case $a=2$, we conclude that rank 2 bundles given as cohomology of monads of the form (\ref{invariant121}) yield a dense subset of an irreducible component of $\mathcal{B}(5)$ with expected dimension 37.